WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-7-labor-business.md

-# Part V.vii: Interview Subjects: Economic and Labor Activists and the Business Community
+# Part V.vii.: Interview Subjects: Economic and Labor Activists and the Business Community

 12